Open a PDF version to print this topic

 HealthInfo Waitaha Canterbury

-The kidneys are part of the urinary tract system.
+urinary system showing kidneys, ureters, bladder, and urethraThe kidneys are part of the urinary tract system.
 They are two bean-shaped organs that sit just below your ribs, one on each side of your spine.
 Their job is to remove waste and water from your blood.
-The extra fluid and waste that they remove are passed along to your bladder through tubes (ureters) and then out of the body as urine through another tube (urethra).
+The extra fluid and waste they remove are passed along to your bladder through tubes (ureters).
+They then pass out of your body as urine through another tube (urethra).

 Some diseases that can cause kidney damage include:

 These diseases can all damage the kidneys' filtering system, causing them to leak protein.
-If too much protein is leaked it can cause nephrotic syndrome.
+If too much protein is leaked, it can cause nephrotic syndrome.

 There are few if any signs of early kidney disease.
 Some tamariki have mild puffiness around their eyes and face, or foamy wee (urine).